 One of the hottest trends in homebuilding and remodeng is the seamless blending of indoor and outdoor spaces.
 A natural extension of the open floor plan, this design greatly increases your room for daily living and entertaining.
 So how do you make it work in your home?
 See the tips for creating indoor-outdoor flow below.
+I suggest you also check out the review of Viparspectra’s PAR lights and they can make you outdoor area look better.

 Level the Floors and Expand the Entryway